-Press Releases :: EU ratifies UN Convention on disability rights
+Press Release :: EU ratifies UN Convention on disability rights

 (05/01/2011) Following formal ratification, it is the first time in history the EU has become a party to an international human rights treaty – the United Nation's (UN) Convention on the Rights of People with Disabilities.
 The Convention aims to ensure that people with disabilities can enjoy their rights on an equal basis with all other citizens.
 It is the first comprehensive human rights treaty to be ratified by the EU as a whole.
 It has also been signed by all 27 EU Member States and ratified by 16 of these.
 The EU becomes the 97th party to this treaty.
 The Convention sets out minimum standards for protecting and safeguarding a full range of civil, political, social, and economic rights for people with disabilities.
 It reflects the EU's broader commitment to building a barrier-free Europe for the estimated 80 million people with disabilities in the EU by 2020, as set out in the European Commission's disability strategy.